matthias-blomme/ad-project-document/book/src/deliverables/presentations.md

-# D8: Presentation
+# D7: Presentation

-Read and apply the guidelines of the semester 2 presentation techniques course "Beter presenteren, is dat echt nodig?"
+**Read and apply the guidelines of the semester 2 presentation techniques course "Beter presenteren, is dat echt nodig?"**

    -   Allocated time for the presentation is 20 mins and an additional 10 minutes question time
    -   Your audience consists of potential investors (private and government).
 Keep this in mind!
-   -   Your presentation is in English.
-Questions can be answered in Dutch.
+   -   Your presentation is in Dutch or English.
+Questions can always be answered in Dutch.
    -   Your presentation has the same look and feel as your application.
    -   You are free to choose which tools used to build the presentation (i.e. you are not limited to powerpoint slides).
 Conveying the story is the primary objective.